dburea01/school-mpa-mono/README.md

 Each of these roles corresponds to a list of tasks.
 See the matrix of these tasks here [https://docs.google.com/spreadsheets/d/1GB4SWRHhzk6gIeP6052KiuQ903_O8UaOWN6J4lz_eBE](https://docs.google.com/spreadsheets/d/1GB4SWRHhzk6gIeP6052KiuQ903_O8UaOWN6J4lz_eBE)

 The default assignment of tasks by roles is defined in the migration file *database/migrations/create_roles_tasks_table.php*.
-You are free to modify this attribution. **WARNING: sensitive subject....**
+You are free to modify this attribution. **WARNING: sensitive topic ...**

 ## Translation of **frecole**

-**frecole** is provided by default in French.
+**frecole** is provided by default in french.
 COMING SOON: MULTILANGUAGE.

-## Want to invest?
+## Want to invest ?

 The author of the site is looking for his product owner.
 Contact me.